Mir955/Data-Processing-with-Apache-Beam/README.md

 ## Running the Project

-Ensure you have the necessary Python packages installed by running:

-`pip install apache-beam[gcp]`

-Then, you can run the Apache Beam pipeline with the following command:
+You can run the Apache Beam pipeline with the following command:

 `python data_processing_batch_job.py`